entice/entice/server.md

 To join a topic, you will need an access token, usually called entity_token if joining the game to play.
-You can get your token by using the token API: `/api/token/entity?map=[...]&char_name=[...]`
+You can get your token by using the token API: `/api/token/entity?map=[...]&char_name=[...]` This will also provide you with the ID of your new entity.

 General syntax for topics is: `topic:subtopic` e.g. `entity:heroes_ascent`